TheGitCommit/RedditFlow/README.md

 # RedditFlow: Reddit Data Ingestor to MongoDB

-RedditFlow is a Python tool designed to pull data from Reddit and save it into a MongoDB database.
+**RedditFlow** is a Python tool designed to pull data from Reddit and save it into a MongoDB database.

-It uses an efficient process to fetch data quickly without getting blocked by Reddit's limits.
+It uses an efficient, asynchronous process to fetch data quickly while complying with Reddit's rate limits.

 ---

 ## 1. Project Goal

-The purpose of this tool is to create a reliable process (ETL: Extract, Transform, Load) to archive Reddit posts and comments in a MongoDB collection.
+The purpose of this tool is to create a reliable process (ETL: **E**xtract, **T**ransform, **L**oad) to archive Reddit posts and comments in a MongoDB collection.
+The data is stored in separate collections using an update-or-insert method to prevent duplicates.

 ---